 Error messages should be expressed in plain language (no codes), precisely indicate the problem, and constructively suggest a solution. read here

-Examples of help users recognise, diagnose, and recover from errors
+Examples of help users recognize, diagnose, and recover from errors

 Here are a few examples to discuss this guideline.